Lliang97/SMC/README.md

 # Data

-The Demo DBLP dataset used in the paper can be download here [Google Driver](https://drive.google.com/drive/folders/1zFHrqP7sJiALdIzihmNTvdt0eb5UUGSq?usp=sharing).
+The DBLP dataset used in the paper can be download here [Google Driver](https://drive.google.com/drive/folders/1zFHrqP7sJiALdIzihmNTvdt0eb5UUGSq?usp=sharing).
+The required data files should be put into **dataset/** folder.

 # Run